Verify FF Beta ID: Unlock All, Astutech Server, and ban risks

 Yes, it can.
 Modified clients, unauthorized tools, file changes and abnormal behavior are listed by Garena as account-ban risks.
 Permanent suspension is possible.

-Astute Beta Server is a third-party beta/proxy name found in videos and Discord communities.
-It is not the official Free Fire Advance Server operated by Garena.
+Astutech Server and Astute Beta Server are third-party beta/proxy names found in videos and Discord communities.
+They are not the official Free Fire Advance Server operated by Garena and are often associated with modified APKs, external dashboards and item unlock promises.

 Is using a secondary account safe?